Tsjippy/ChromecastPlugin/README.md

 Short summary
 -------------
 This plugin adds devices and an user variable to Domoticz to control your chromecasts, and to retrieve the current app, title, volume and playing mode.
-Every chromecast gets its own set of devices.
+Every chromecast (or chromecast group) gets its own set of devices.
 The variable is used to send text to the chromecast to pronounce in a languague which can be set via the hardware options.
 Just add a languague code like 'en-US' or 'nl-NL', type in any text in the auto-generated variable.
 The text will be spoken on the relevant chromecast.